 You can choose to provide identifiable information about yourself to InFaith by sending us an email or submitting a web form.
 When visitors supply information about themselves for a specific purpose, InFaith uses the information for that purpose only (such as to provide information a visitor has requested).

 With regard to donors who access the donor portion of the website, any information provided by InFaith regarding your specific gift or charitable fund is accessible only through use of the password you select.
-InFaith ensures the security of available information through Secure Sockets Layer (SSL) with 128-bit encryption.
-Donors can help protect their gift information by using their password carefully and by choosing a password that is difficult for someone to guess.
+InFaith ensures the security of available information through Secure Sockets Layer (SSL) with 256-bit encryption.

 InFaith may use email to respond to visitors' emails and send information a visitor has requested.
 If you receive an unwanted email from us, you can simply unsubscribe, or reply asking to not receive future emails.